3mdeb/blog.3mdeb.com/source/_posts/2017-06-14-Ansible-via-python.markdown

 teams for more strategic work.
 Manage the Ansbile via Python API is easy, it can be applied to operate a configuration on many systems at the time, using only simple python program.

+## Summary

+We hope you enjoyed this post.
+If you have any comments please leave it below, if you think this post provide valuable information please share with interested parties.

+We are always open for leveraging Ansible and Python in IoT and embedded environment.
+If you have project that can benefit from those IT automation do not hesitate to drop us email `contact<at>3mdeb.com`.